RMLio/RML-Processor/README.md

 Installation
 ------------

-The processor can be installed with the following command
+The processor can be installed using Maven, so make sure you have installed it first: http://maven.apache.org/download.cgi and java 1.7

     mvn clean install

 Usage
 -----
-The processor can be run using Maven, so make sure you have installed it first: http://maven.apache.org/download.cgi and java 1.7
 You can run a mapping process by executing the following command.

-    mvn exec:java -Dexec.args="<mapping_file> <output_file> [-g <graph>]"

-or

     java -jar target/RMLMapper-0.1.jar <mapping_file> <output_file> [-g <graph>]

 With